epagnin/frontiers-in-security-research/README.md

 ## Credit Calculation
-**1.5hp credit** for preparing and giving a seminar *(this corresponds to a full week of work: 25 hours preparing for the presentation; 3 hours for quiz-related tasks; 10 hours for writing a report; and 2 hours for attending the seminar)*
+**1.5hp credit** for preparing and giving a seminar *(this corresponds to a full week of work: 25 hours preparing for the presentation; 3 hours for quiz-related tasks; 9 hours for writing a report; 2 hours for attending the seminar; and 1 hour to reflect on the feedback you receive)*

-**0.75hp credit** for preparing for, attending and giving feedback to a seminar *(this corresponds to almost 3 days of work: 12 hours studying the paper, preparing for the quiz and the post-seminar discussion; 5 hours for writing feedback; 1 hour to reflect on your feedback/the feedback you receive; and 2 yours for attending the seminar)*
+**0.75hp credit** for preparing for, attending and giving feedback to a seminar *(this corresponds to almost 3 days of work: 12 hours studying the paper, preparing for the quiz and the post-seminar discussion; 5 hours for writing feedback; and 2 yours for attending the seminar)*

 ## Passing The Course